9 Important fluxes for ceramics

 animal cheetah ceramic flux characteristics

-Boron(B) – The strong and fast Cheetah
+Boron(B) – The fast Cheetah

 Boron raw mineral sources: Gerstley Borate, and Colemanite.
 Boron is a powerful flux, and Borax is a raw source of Boron, but Borax is soluble in water and not something to use directly in glazes.
 Borax frits are popular since it’s pre-melted and grounded, and no longer soluble in water.
 Borax can significantly lower the melting temperature of glazes, and act as a strong melting agent.
 Borax is a key flux in many low-fired glazes.